dvdmtw98/blog/blog-vault/articles/2025-05-10-linux-links-demystified.md

 While symbolic links are considered a filesystem abstraction, the OS plays a huge role in making them work.
 The OS has to redirect all the operations performed on the link to the real file/directory.
 Hard links, on the other hand, do not need any special handling from the OS.
 It is a pure filesystem abstraction.
 Hard link is a feature in the data structure used to represent files that allows multiple labels to be created that point to the same data on disk.

+Hard links cannot span filesystems.
+Also, they cannot be used to point to files on network shares.
+They can be created without root permissions.

 #### Creating Hard Link

 Hard links are created using the `ln` command without the `-s` option.
 In Fig. 17, observe how the attributes of `linked.txt` are the same as `original.txt`.
 Compare that with Fig. 3 from the symbolic link section.
 Also observe how, for hard links, the inode numbers (1st column in output) are the same.
 This is not true in the case of symlink.